 I review a lot of masks.
-However, despite reviewing a large variety of different cloth masks that all differ in slight ways, I’ve never used a mask that is attempting to change what a cloth mask is.
-This is exactly what CosyPro does in several ways – redefine what a cloth mask is.
+However, despite reviewing a large variety of different cloth masks that all differ in slight ways, I’ve never used a mask that is redefining what a cloth mask is.
+This is exactly what CosyPro does in several ways – change what a cloth mask is.

 A rather interesting fact that few people know about modern N95 respirators is that they are based on the shape of a bra cup.
 At the time, and with limited resources, this was an adequate design.
 The issue is that, over time, the design has stayed relatively the same with very few changes.

 While there’s no denying that the design that N95 respirators use has served us well, there are many issues.
 N95 respirators require professional fit testing in order to provide their full filtration efficacy.
 But in a day and age when masks are essential for many people and such training is inaccessible for the public, a problem occurs.

 This is where a lot of consumer-focused reusable cloth masks have tried to fill the gap.
 There are a lot of companies making strides when it comes to designing a mask that fits a wide variety of people without the need for training.
 Of course, N95 masks (and above) provide by far the best protection when they are worn properly.
 The issue lies in the fact that many more people use such masks than just professionals.